 3. Bank statement/bank certificate; and

 4. Invitation letter which should state the fact that he/she is inviting you to come over, your relationship with each other, his/her income, and documentary proof.
-(Hire me and I can help you write the letter, make appointment with me here)
+(Check her on how we can help you with the invitation letter!)

 This is not official ha?
 Always check the webpage of the Embassy where you’re planning to get your visa.
 For your reference, here are some Visa Application Guides for Filipinos Around the World.